One latent to fit them all: a unified representation of baryonic feedback on matter distribution: Introduction

-which enables efficient modeling of baryonic feedback on total matter distribution simply from the $N$-body runs, avoiding the cost of large hydrodynamic suites while retaining feedback effects.
+which enables efficient modeling of baryonic feedback at \emph{both the field level and the power-spectrum level} of total matter distribution simply from the $N$-body runs, avoiding the cost of large hydrodynamic suites while retaining feedback effects.

-With the growing availability of simulation datasets and advances in machine learning, several recent studies have modeled the transfer function $T^2$ via Emulation-based methods \citep{SharmaEtAl2024, zhou2025emulator, Schaller2025Flamingo}, analytic formulations, \citep{Schaller2025anl_bar, kammerer2025sr} and physically motivated parameterizations \citep{Medlock2025FRB}.
+With the growing availability of simulation datasets and advances in machine learning, several recent studies have modeled the transfer function $T^2$ via Emulation-based methods \citep{SharmaEtAl2024, zhou2025emulator, Schaller2025Flamingo}, analytic formulations, \citep{Schaller2025anl_bar, kammerer2025sr} and physically motivated parameterizations \citep{Medlock2025FRB,vanDaalen2019}.
 Alternatively to hydrodynamical simulation, baryonification or baryon correction models apply parametrized prescriptions to displace matter distribution in gravity-only simulations to account for the influence of baryons \citep{Aric2020Feedback, Aric2021BACCO, Aricò2021feedback}.
-Despite their successes, most of these approaches are tied to either a single simulation model or limited range of parameter spaces, and thus may not generalize well.
-Also, many approaches introduce multiple parameters, especially the redshift-dependent ones, causing degeneracies that dilute information content and diminish the model's ability to accurately constrain the underlying physics of interest.
+Despite their successes, most approaches are limited to a single simulation model or a narrow parameter space, which can hinder generalization.
+Moreover, many introduce multiple, often redshift-dependent, parameters, leading to degeneracies that reduce information content and obscure physical interpretability.
 Collectively, these examples underscore the difficulty of integrating data from different simulation suites with a wide range of parameter choices and the challenge of developing a disentangled representation for baryonic feedback modeling.
+We also provide a summarized comparison in \autoref{sec:compare_methods}.

 With the development of machine learning, variational autoencoders (VAEs) \citep{kingma2013VAE, Rybkin2021simple} offer a way to learn latent representations adaptable to multiple datasets \citep{Lucie_Smith2022VAEhalo, Piras2024w0wa}.
 Furthermore, to improve the interpretability of the learned representations, \cite{burgess2018understanding} introduced the $\beta$-VAE, which encourages disentanglement in the latent space by increasing the weight on the KL divergence term.
 However, this often comes at the cost of reduced reconstruction accuracy and limited information capacity in the latent representation. \cite{chen2019isolating} proposed the $\beta$-TCVAE, which incorporates additional hyperparameters to upweight the total correlation term in the loss function (see \autoref{sec:VAEs}) to explicitly disentangle the latent dimensions while preserving both reconstruction quality and information in the latent space.